 Trekking to the Everest Base Camp is very affordable!
 In fact, trekking in Nepal is much cheaper than trekking in other nations.
-But the total cost to trek Everest Base Camp depends on many things:
+But the total cost of Everest Base Camp trek depends on many things:

 How many days do you wish to elongate your trek?